-8. Your Partner Says He or She's Not Ready to Commit
+8. Your Partner Says They Are Not Ready to Commit

 One of the symptoms of not being ready to move on is the “I love you, but I’m not in love with you” talk.
 Or, “I’m into you, but I still want to see others.”
 If a longstanding relationship isn’t moving to the next level, then the roadblock could be another person from the past.

 “When someone is wondering, ‘Should I go back?
 Why didn’t it work?’ it can build a barrier to moving forward,” Gray says.